Stocks head for best week of 2024 as wild summer ride continues

 The Topix was poised for a weekly gain of almost 8%, its best performance since March 2020, following heavy losses last week after a surprise Bank of Japan rate cut sent the yen soaring against the dollar, wrecking yen-funded stock trades.

-The Japanese currency eased to 148.96 per dollar, on Friday, languishing near a two-week low of 149.40 hit in the previous session and some distance away from last week's seven-month peak.
+The Japanese currency fell 0.3% to 148.63 per dollar , on Friday, languishing near a two-week low of 149.40 hit in the previous session and now some distance away from last week's seven-month peak.

-Elsewhere in currency markets, the Swiss franc, which also surged last week on the back of a flight to safe-haven assets, looked set to lose about 0.7% for the week.
+Elsewhere in currency markets, the Swiss franc, which also surged last week on the back of a flight to safe-haven assets, fell 0.5% on the day.

 The euro struggled to break above the level of $1.10 against a firmer dollar, which was buoyed by Thursday's retail sales report.

-Government bond trading was lacklustre, meanwhile, as a return to confidence sapped demand for safe-haven government debt securities.
+Government bond trading was lacklustre, meanwhile, as a return to confidence sapped demand for the debt securities viewed as buffers against equity market risk.

-The two-year U.S. Treasury yield, which rises as the price of the debt falls and tracks interest rate expectations, hovered near its highest in more than a week, to last stand at about 4.087%.
-The benchmark 10-year yield , which influences debt pricing worldwide, was 2 basis points (bps) lower at 3.907%.
+The two-year U.S. Treasury yield, which rises as the price of the debt falls and tracks interest rate expectations, hovered near its highest in the last ten days to last trade at about 4.068%.
+The benchmark 10-year yield , which influences debt pricing worldwide, was 3 basis points (bps) lower at 3.907%.

 Spot gold rose 0.3% to $2,462 an ounce.